LibreArbitre/mediabot_v4/README.md

 # Mediabot - https://teuk.org

+### Recent Optimizations (Nov 2025)

+This repository has been updated with several security and modernization improvements:

+*   **PHP Backend Security:**
+    *   The web administration panel's authentication system has been hardened.
+    *   SQL injection vulnerabilities have been patched by migrating to prepared statements.
+    *   Password storage has been upgraded from the obsolete MySQL `PASSWORD()` function to the modern `password_hash()` standard.
+A new command-line script (`htdocs/mbadm/tools/set_password.php`) is available for securely setting user passwords.

+*   **Database Integrity & Maintenance:**
+    *   A new Perl script (`contrib/tools/prune_logs.pl`) has been added to periodically clean up old records from `ACTIONS_LOG` and `CHANNEL_LOG`, preventing uncontrolled database growth.
+    *   Foreign key constraints with cascading deletes have been defined in `2_add_foreign_keys.sql` to ensure data integrity.
+When a user or channel is deleted, all their associated data (quotes, channel memberships, etc.) will be cleanly removed.

+*   **Frontend Optimization & Modernization:**
+    *   A `npm`-based build process has been introduced (`package.json`).
+    *   JavaScript and CSS assets for the web administration panel are now minified, reducing load times.
+Run `npm install && npm run build` to generate these files.
+    *   The process of modernizing the backend API from XML to JSON has been initiated, with the status endpoint (`htdocs/mbadm/xml/status.json.php`) serving as an example.

+---

   Mediabotv3 is a perl Net::Async::IRC bot now tho I started it with Net::IRC which is now deprecated It is still a beta version after all these years but a release is coming up